Social media profoundly changed the way we communicate.

 As the executive director of a nonprofit organization, GraceSigns, we find that social media has had a tremendous effect on our audience and its ability to communicate.

 We create sign language apps with a focus on inclusion.

-By having the ability to visually portray signing AND the diverse individuals signing in a very engaging way, opens up our reach and the expands the opportunity for people with speech, hearing, physical and intellectual disabilities to express themselves, to be seen and to be accepted.
+By having the ability to visually portray signing AND the diverse individuals signing in a very engaging way, opens up our reach and expands the opportunity for people with speech, hearing, physical and intellectual disabilities to express themselves, to be seen, and to be accepted.
 It has helped us to build a community.